chirag04/react-native-in-app-utils/Readme.md

 ### Add it to your project

-1. Run `npm install react-native-in-app-utils --save`.

-2. Make sure you have `rnpm` installed: `npm install rnpm -g`
+1. Make sure you have `rnpm` installed: `npm install rnpm -g`

-3. Run `rnpm link react-native-in-app-utils`
+2. Install with rnpm: `rnpm install react-native-in-app-utils`

-4. Whenever you want to use it within React code now you just have to do: `var InAppUtils = require('NativeModules').InAppUtils;` or for ES6:
+3. Whenever you want to use it within React code now you just have to do: `var InAppUtils = require('NativeModules').InAppUtils;` or for ES6:
    ```
    import { NativeModules } from 'react-native'